SanjeetKedia/sanjeetkedia.github.io/README.md

 ## Contact Me

 If anyone wants to collab with a project or anything.
-Here is my linktree.
+You can send me an email at thuyatun31@gmail.com